-For every purchase made, they plant a tree through One Tree Planted.
-Specifically, their trees get planted as part of the Amazon reforestation project in the Madre de Dios region.
+For every purchase made, they plant a tree through One Tree Planted as part of the Amazon reforestation project in the Madre de Dios region.
 This region is home to over 10% of the world’s bird species.

 *Note: We have attempted to confirm policies directly with this brand but have not received any response to date